brendano/tsvutils/README.md

 But SQL databases and Excel spreadsheets are often inconvenient data management environments compared to the filesystem on the unix commandline.
 Unfortunately, the most common file format for tables is CSV, which is complex and has several incompatible versions.
 It plays only moderately nicely with the unix commandline, which is the best ad-hoc processing tool for filesystem data.
 Often the only correct way to handle CSV is to use a parsing library, but it's inconvenient to fire up a python/perl/ruby session just to do simple sanity checks and casually inspect data.

 To balance these needs, so far I've found that TSV-with-headers is the most convenient canonical format for table data in the filesystem/commandline environment, or at least the lingua franca in shell pipelines.
 These utilities are just a little bit of glue to make TSV play nicely with CSV, Excel, MySQL, and Unix tools.
 Interfaces in and out of other table-centric environments could easily be added.

+On the philosophy of having NO escaping or special data value conventions: If you want those things in your data, make up your own convention (like backslash escaping) and have your application be aware of it.
+Our philosophy is, a data processing utility should ignore that stuff in order to have safe and predictable behavior.
+I've seen too many bugs because some intermediate program imposed a special meaning on "NA" or "\N" etc. when really a program further downstream should have had sole responsibility for this interpretation.